Emulsification

 Combining two liquids that normally don't mix (like oil and water) into a stable, uniform mixture.

-Emulsification is the process of combining two liquids that normally do not mix — typically oil and water — into a stable, uniform mixture.
-It is the science behind vinaigrettes, mayonnaise, hollandaise, pan sauces, and dozens of other preparations that make food taste rich, creamy, and cohesive.
+Emulsification is the process of combining two liquids that normally don't mix into a stable, uniform mixture.
+Oil and water are the classic pair.
+Every vinaigrette, mayonnaise, hollandaise, pan sauce, and beurre blanc relies on emulsification to taste rich, creamy, and cohesive.

 How emulsification works

 Oil and water naturally repel each other.
-If you pour oil into water and shake, you get temporary small droplets that quickly separate back into two layers.
-An emulsifier — a molecule with one end that attracts water and another that attracts oil — sits at the boundary between the droplets and the surrounding liquid, preventing them from merging back together.
+Shake them together and you get temporary droplets that quickly separate back into two layers.
+An emulsifier sits at the boundary between each droplet and the surrounding liquid, preventing them from merging back together.
+Lecithin in egg yolks, mucilage in mustard, casein in dairy: these molecules have one end that attracts water and another that attracts oil.

 Types of emulsions